-The English or French language skills you needed to be eligible to immigrate may not be strong enough for you to work in your field.
+The English or French language skills you used to immigrate may not be strong enough for you to work in your field.

 Most regulated jobs and trades require you to:

-have a strong knowledge of all work-related language
+- have a strong knowledge of all work-related language, and also

 Find out about the language requirements you must meet to work in your field.
-If needed, contact your regulatory body to learn about the type of language test that will be used to evaluate or assess you.
+Also contact your regulatory body to learn about the type of language test to evaluate or assess you.

 As well, consider taking language classes or looking for bridging programs that offer both language training and work experience.

 You can take language classes to learn English or French once in Canada.
 Federal, provincial and territorial governments across Canada fund language classes.
-You’ll need to pay for private language classes.
+However, you’ll need to pay for private language classes.

 To find information about other language training programs funded by the provinces or territories: